About Our Firm

 We handle medical malpractice cases – and we are good at it - but we are not anti-physician.

-Brewster has tried well over 100 medical malpractices cases throughout the Commonwealth of Virginia.
+Brewster has tried well over 100 medical malpractice cases throughout the Commonwealth of Virginia.
 There are few, if any, lawyers currently practicing who can come close to matching that number.
+Glen Sturtevant is a trial lawyer with a state-wide and national litigation practice.
+He has wide-ranging experience dedicated to representing clients in complex civil litigation, with an emphasis on medical malpractice and healthcare litigation.

 Our Commitment to Our Clients

-This means that the way we run our law firm is a little different than how other firms function.
-We are committed to ensuring that our team is never overburdened so that each client is sure to receive the attention and prioritization he or she deserves.
+The way we run our law firm is a little different than how other firms function.
+We are committed to ensuring that our team is never overburdened so that each client will receive the attention and prioritization he or she deserves.

 When we look at potential cases, we do it with a keen sense of protecting the privacy of those who have sought our advice.
 Even if we cannot help you, which is often the case, we know you did not make the decision to come to us lightly.
 You deserve our respect and you will get it.